jitsi/jicofo/README.md

 ## Quick install (from the start)

-To start quickly with Jicofo it is recomended to install Jitsi Meet using [quick install] instructions which should install and configure 'jicofo' debian package next to 'jitsi-meet'.
+To start quickly with Jicofo it is recomended to install Jitsi Meet using [quick install] instructions which should install and configure *jicofo* debian package next to *jitsi-meet*.

 [quick install]: https://github.com/jitsi/jitsi-meet/blob/master/doc/quick-install.md